 This sleek black beauty would have been a custom order back in '54, when Gibson was making very few F-style mandolins.
 It sports a P-90 pickup and, at least in my humble opinion, is quite a looker, despite lacking the original tuners and bridge.
 Of course, 1954 was also the year when Gibson introduced the EM-200, perhaps in response to the occasional demand for instruments like this one.

 If an F-12E wasn't fancy enough, you could always get one of these.

 Wow!
 A custom 1930s blond F5 with a Charlie Christian pickup.
 I can hardly believe my eyes.
 At least two of these exist.

 Gibson displayed this 4-string beauty at the January 2008 NAMM show.
-Does this mean a return to the e-mando market for Gibson after 37 years?
-Stay tuned.
+Appears to have been a custom shop one-off.